SCO-Techlab-Npm-Public-Packages/nestjs-i18n/libs/nestjs-i18n/README.md

-  path: string; // Path of the folder who contains the translate.json files encoding?: BufferEncoding; // Encoding of the translate.json file by default value is 'utf8' header?: string; // Header name to find the language to set to the service in the interceptor by default value is 'accept-language'
+  path: string; // Path of the folder who contains the translate.json files encoding?: BufferEncoding; // Encoding of the translate.json file by default value is 'utf8' header?: string; // Header name to find the language to set to the service in the interceptor by default value is 'accept-language' externalData?: boolean // Flag to provide the translates data to the service from external mode of json translate files, you can load them from DB for example
 }
 </pre>